Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 10a.
 Availability at my institution

 10b.
-How critical do you rate the importance of an efficient handover between shifts with regard to preventing failure to rescue (FTR) outcomes?
+How critical do you rate efficient handovers between shifts with regards to preventing FTR after pancreatic surgery in your institution?

 Not at all